 Ongoing Research in Cardiac Muscle Contractility.
 In the first quarter of 2013, we and Amgen agreed to additional research activities intended to be conducted through 2014 under a collaborative research program directed to the discovery of next-generation cardiac sarcomere activator compounds.
-Under our collaboration agreement, Amgen will reimburse us for certain agreed research activities we perform.
+Under the Amgen Agreement, Amgen will reimburse us for certain agreed research activities we perform.

 The clinical trials program for omecamtiv mecarbil may proceed for several years, and we will not be in a position to generate any revenues or material net cash flows from sales of this drug candidate until the program is successfully completed, regulatory approval is achieved, and the drug is commercialized.
 Omecamtiv mecarbil is at too early a stage of development for us to predict if or when this may occur.
-We recorded research and development expenses for our cardiac muscle contractility program of approximately \$0.6 million and \$1.1 million in the first quarter of 2013 and 2012, respectively.
-We recognized research and development revenue from Amgen of \$0.3 million and \$1.2 million in the first quarter of 2013 and 2012, respectively, consisting of reimbursements of full-time employee equivalent ("FTE") and other expenses.
+We recorded research and development expenses for our cardiac muscle contractility program of approximately \$2.5 million and \$3.3 million in the first nine months of 2013 and 2012, respectively.
+We recognized research and development revenue from Amgen of \$1.5 million and \$3.2 million in the first nine months of 2013 and 2012, respectively, consisting of reimbursements of full-time employee equivalent ("FTE") and other expenses.

 We anticipate that our expenditures relating to the research and development of compounds in our cardiac muscle contractility program will increase if we participate in the future advancement of omecamtiv mecarbil through clinical development.
-Our expenditures will also increase if Amgen terminates development of omecamtiv mecarbil or related compounds and we elect to develop them independently, or if we elect to co-fund later-stage development of omecamtiv mecarbil or other compounds in our cardiac muscle contractility program under our collaboration and option agreement with Amgen.
+Our expenditures will also increase if Amgen terminates development of omecamtiv mecarbil or related compounds and we elect to develop them independently, or if we elect to co-fund later-stage development of omecamtiv mecarbil or other compounds in our cardiac muscle contractility program under the Amgen Agreement.